ktaranov/sqlserver-kit/Articles/README.md

 [Migrating from MSSQL to PostgreSQL - What You Should Know]:https://severalnines.com/database-blog/migrating-mssql-postgresql-what-you-should-know
 [Difference between Identity and Sequence in SQL Server 2012]:https://raresql.com/2012/05/01/difference-between-identity-and-sequence/
 [Sequence vs Identity – Performance Comparison]:http://byobi.com/2012/09/sequence-vs-identity-performance-comparison/
+[Read Excel File in SQL Server with OPENROWSET or OPENDATASOURCE]:https://www.mssqltips.com/sqlservertip/6178/read-excel-file-in-sql-server-with-openrowset-or-opendatasource/
+[Upgrading SQL Server using Availability Groups – Checklist]:https://thelonedba.wordpress.com/2019/10/17/upgrading-sql-server-using-availability-groups-checklist/
+[Using indexed views?
+WITH (NOEXPAND) for Standard Edition]:https://bornsql.ca/blog/using-indexed-views-dont-forget-this-important-tip/
+[Using indexed views?
+What is an imprecise or non-deterministic convert?]:https://bornsql.ca/blog/using-indexed-views-what-is-an-imprecise-or-non-deterministic-convert/